Practical information & advice

 Depending on the nature of your offence, you may be considered unsuitable to work with children and/or vulnerable adults and may be placed on one or both barred lists.

 Here you’ll find some of the common advice we give on sexual offences.
 This is based on what we’ve learnt as a charity, as well as the real-life experiences of people with convictions.

 - Be clear about the impact that any civil order will have on the rehabilitation period of your caution/conviction.

 - Wherever possible, try to develop a good working relationship with your probation officer or your supervising police officer.
 They are likely to be less intrusive or restrictive if you are open and upfront with them.

 - If you have an indefinite notification or indefinite SOPO/SHPO, it’s generally worth applying to have them amended or revoked at the appropriate time.

 Frequently asked questions

-The Sexual Offences Act 2003 also reformed and clarified the majority of sexual offences, and those offences/sentences that would mean an individual is placed on the registered are listed in Schedule 3 of the Act.
-The notification requirements apply to anyone convicted or cautioned from 1997 onwards for a Schedule 3 offence, including for offences committed before that date.
+The Sexual Offences Act 2003 also reformed and clarified the majority of sexual offences, and those offences/sentences that would mean an individual is placed on the register are listed in Schedule 3 of the Act.
+The notification requirements apply to anyone convicted or cautioned from 1997 onwards for a Schedule 3 offence and also includes offences committed before that date.